Insights and Updates

 When the Sheet Hit the Fan

-Royal’s operational problems weren't helping either.
+Royal’s operational problems were increasing.
 In February 2024, a fire at one of their distribution centers crippled shipments at a time when the company was already struggling with labor shortages.
 Orders were delayed.
 Customers grew impatient.
 Revenue that Royal desperately needed started slipping through the cracks.

 Meanwhile, the broader market wasn’t forgiving: